In most cases, selling a house on Craigslist isn't a good idea.

 Keep your Craigslist listing updated

-Regular updates are crucial, especially if there are changes in property status, price adjustments, or improvements to the property that could make it more appealing.
+Regular updates are crucial, especially if there are changes in property status, price adjustments, or improvements that could make the property more appealing.
 Update and renew your listing as frequently as you can.

 Craigslist permits free postings to be renewed every 48 to 72 hours by clicking the "renew" link next to the posting title on your account page.
-This helps maintain high visibility and prevents your listing from becoming stale—a situation where a property lingers on the market without offers for an extended period.
+This helps maintain high visibility and prevents your listing from becoming stale, a situation in which a property lingers on the market without offers for an extended period.

 Consider enlisting the help of a real estate attorney

 Depending on what state you’re selling your home in, you may not have a choice on this one.
-While it’s not required in the majority of states, a substantial number do require a licensed attorney to oversee closing or other aspects of real estate transactions.
+While it’s not required in most states, a substantial number do require a licensed attorney to oversee closing or other aspects of real estate transactions.

 Pros and cons of selling on Craigslist